 Roku 2 is one of four streaming players offered by Roku Inc. Just like car manufacturers selling different trims of the same model, Roku 2 has 3 siblings: Roku Streaming Stick, Roku 1 and Roku 3.
 The Streaming Stick and Roku 1 are the least expensive in the product lineup (sold at the same price) while Roku 3 is the most expensive model because of all the bells-and-whistles.
 (Roku 4 is not yet available in Roku’s Canadian site at the time of writing).

 So what exactly is a streaming player?
-A streaming players is often a compact device with only a few connections for video/audio, Internet connection and power.
-In most cases, you would connect the streaming player to a TV via a HDMI cable.
+A streaming player is often a compact device with only a few connections for video/audio, Internet connection, and power.
+In most cases, you would connect the streaming player to a TV via an HDMI cable.
 Then the streaming player is connected to the Internet so you can stream videos on your TV from online sources/services.
 For this review, we will focus on Roku 2 which in our opinion is likely the volume seller because of its price point and features.

 What does the Roku 2 come with

 - Remote Control

 What else do I need for Roku 2 to function properly

 - High-Speed Internet

 - Wireless Internet Router (if an Ethernet cable is not present where the Roku 2 is to be placed)

 - Wifi Range Extender (if the Roku 2 location gets weak Wifi signal)

 - TV with HDMI Port